Tarot card reading: Court de Gébelin

-The actual source of the occult tarot can be traced to two articles in volume eight, one written by himself, and one written by M. le C. de M.***, who has been identified as Major General Louis-Raphaël-Lucrèce de Fayolle, Comte de Mellet.
-This second essay is "considerably more impressive" than de Gébelin's, albeit "as full of assertions with no basis in truth", being noted to have been even more influential than Court de Gébelin's.
+The actual source of the occult tarot can be traced to two articles in volume eight, one written by Court de Gébelin and one written by M. le C. de M.***, who has been identified as Major General Louis-Raphaël-Lucrèce de Fayolle, Comte de Mellet.
+This second essay is "considerably more impressive" than de Gébelin's, albeit "as full of assertions with no basis in truth", and has been even more influential than Court de Gébelin's.
 The author makes no acknowledgement of de Gébelin and, although he agrees with all his main conclusions, he also contradicts de Gébelin over such details as the meaning of the word "Tarot" and in how the cards spread across Europe.
-Morever, he takes de Gébelin's speculations even further, agreeing with him about the mystical origins of the tarot in ancient Egypt, but making several additional, and influential, statements that continue to influence mass understanding of the occult tarot even to this day.
+Moreover, he takes de Gébelin's speculations even further, agreeing with him about the mystical origins of the tarot in ancient Egypt, but making several additional, and influential, statements that continue to influence mass understanding of the occult tarot even to this day.
 He made the first statements proposing that the tarot was "The Book of Thoth" and made the first association of tarot with cartomancy.
-Meanwhile Court de Gébelin was the first to imply the existence of a connection between the Tarot and "Gypsies", although this connection did not become well established in the public consciousness until other French authors such as Boiteau d'Ambly and Jean-Alexandre Vaillant began in the 1850s to promote the theory that tarot cards had been brought to Europe by the Romani.
-In fact, there is "virtually no evidence" that Gypsies used any form of playing card for telling fortunes until the 20th century.
+Meanwhile Court de Gébelin was the first to imply the existence of a connection between the Tarot and Romani people, although this connection did not become well established in the public consciousness until other French authors such as Boiteau d'Ambly and Jean-Alexandre Vaillant began in the 1850s to promote the theory that tarot cards had been brought to Europe by the Romani.
+In fact, there is virtually no evidence that Romani people used any form of playing cards for telling fortunes until the 20th century.